hashicorp/terraform-provider-azurerm/website/docs/d/network_service_tags.html.markdown

 The following arguments are supported:

 * `location` - (Required) The Azure Region where the Service Tags exists.
-This value is not used to filter the results, use `region` for that purpose instead.
+This value is not used to filter the results but for specifying the region to request.
+For filtering by region use `location_filter` instead.
 More information can be found here: [Service Tags URL parameters](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/servicetags/list#uri-parameters).

 * `service` - (Required) The type of the service for which address prefixes will be fetched.
 Available service tags can be found here: [Available service tags](https://docs.microsoft.com/en-us/azure/virtual-network/service-tags-overview#available-service-tags).

 ---

 * `location_filter` - (Optional) Changes the scope of the service tags.
 Can be any value that is also valid for `location`.
+If this field is empty then all address prefixes are considered instead of only location specific ones.

 ## Attributes Reference